nikkrichko/pigen/docs/tests/USAGE.md

 file, run ``python -m unittest discover -v -s tests`` to ensure everything still passes.

+When writing tests, stub out external modules such as ``openai`` or ``requests`` so the suite remains offline and deterministic.
+The current tests illustrate how to replace these modules with simple objects before importing project code.
+Give your test functions descriptive names beginning with ``test_`` and keep assertions focused on one behaviour per test.

 To try the command manually run:

 ```bash